suyiinang/website/content/posts/projects/05_predict/predict.md

 *Figure 3*

 ### 2.3	Import and save data
-Given that the dataset provided, flu_data, is in JMP file, we have imported the dataset using the “File Import” node under the Sample toolbar.
+Given that the dataset provided, flu_data, is in JMP file, I have imported the dataset using the “File Import” node under the Sample toolbar.
 {{< img src="/posts/projects/05_predict/images/fig4.png" align="left" >}}
 *Figure 4*

 {{< img src="/posts/projects/05_predict/images/fig5.png" align="left" >}}
 *Figure 5*

-Next, using the “Save Data” node under “Utility”, we have named the file as “flu_data” under the “Filename Prefix” option and saved the data into the SAS Library we created previously, Flu_data.
+Next, using the “Save Data” node under “Utility”, I have named the file as “flu_data” under the “Filename Prefix” option and saved the data into the SAS Library I created previously, Flu_data.

 {{< img src="/posts/projects/05_predict/images/fig6.png" align="left" >}}
 *Figure 6*

 ### 2.4	Create data source
 Next, data source was created.
-In step 4 of the data source wizard (figure 8), we had customised settings using the ‘Advanced’ option.
-In the Advanced Advisor Options (figure 9), we changed two properties – i) Class Level Count Threshold, to account for binary data and ii) Missing Percentage Threshold from 50 to 40.
+In step 4 of the data source wizard (figure 8), I had customised settings using the ‘Advanced’ option.
+In the Advanced Advisor Options (figure 9), I changed two properties – i) Class Level Count Threshold, to account for binary data and ii) Missing Percentage Threshold from 50 to 40.

 {{< img src="/posts/projects/05_predict/images/fig7.png" align="left" >}}
 *Figure 7*